 “Social media brought body image issues into a whole new dimension,” Dr. Olivardia explains.
 He sees the ubiquity of photography and the paranoia of constant surveillance as contributing to an out-of-balance emphasis on appearance.
 “Any moment, your picture could be taken and plastered all over the internet,” he adds.

-But Dr. Olivardia looks to the future less optimistically, specifically citing the increasing presence of social media.
+But Dr. Olivardia looks to the future less optimistically given the proliferation of social media.
 “I’m in my mid-40s and I would not want to be an adolescent today,” he says.
 “My son is 11 and I’m already worried about being conscious as a parent.
 Puberty was hard enough when I was growing up.
 I just can’t imagine nowadays with that kind of pressure.”

 “People ask me, ‘Do you think these problems are going to get worse?’
 Unfortunately, I think the answer is yes.”